9avr/Vehicle-Sales-Dashboard/README.md

 ### 4. Data Source
 Source: (https://data.telangana.gov.in/search)
-The dataset containsVehicle sale record records of October, November December of 2025 and includes:
+The dataset contains Vehicle sale records of October, November December of 2025 and includes:

 modeldesc